-- Upon admission and at each subsequent IEP meeting, parents and students of legal age are required to acknowledge the Anti-Hazing Policy with their signature on the Permission Form. - A copy of the Anti-Hazing law is provided to each incoming student and parent. - The Therapeutic Response System defines hazing as a community violation. - Each incidence of hazing or reported hazing will be reported to the appropriate law enforcement authority. - Parents will be informed when notification to law enforcement authorities is required
+- Upon admission and at each subsequent IEP meeting, guardians/caregivers and students of legal age are required to acknowledge the Anti-Hazing Policy with their signature on the Permission Form. - A copy of the Anti-Hazing law is provided to each incoming student and guardian/caregiver. - The Therapeutic Response System defines hazing as a community violation. - Each incidence of hazing or reported hazing will be reported to the appropriate law enforcement authority. - Guardians/caregivers will be informed when notification to law enforcement authorities is required